Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_1/Coding/C.md

 scanf("%4.4f",a);// The combination of above scanf("%*.*f",4,4,a);// Same as the last line

+// Using the scan set in scanf can terminated the input at specified character scanf("%8[aeiou]", z); // The string input will be stopped if the letter is not one of 'aeiou' scanf("%8[^aeiou]", z); // inverted scan set

+// It is available to skip certain characters in the input stream:

+scanf("%d-%d-%d", &month, &day, &year);
+// For the input 02-22-2003, the '-' will be discorded scanf("%d%*c%d%*c%d", &month, &day, &year);
+//For the 02/22/2003, use '* can ensure the input cannot be stored will be discorded.

 ```

 * Note that scanf cannot recognize the "space".